Best Lactation Supplements for Nursing MomsThis post may contain affiliate links. Please read my disclosure.

 A great option for fenugreek drops, this certified organic supplement contains literally nothing else.
 Their herbal extract is fast-absorbing, which means new moms could start seeing results more quickly.
 However, if you’ve had no luck with fenugreek in the past, you might want to try a different option.
 Costs $22 for a 30 day supply.

-These organic moringa capsules have been proven to increase lactation and don’t contain additives or preservatives — making them safe for both mom and baby.
+These organic moringa capsules contain only moringa leaf, have been proven to increase lactation and don’t contain additives or preservatives — making them safe for both mom and baby.
 This supplement doesn’t contain fenugreek either, which may mean they’re a viable option for mothers who can’t tolerate that ingredient or who have seen no improvement after taking it.
 It costs $25 for 1-2 month supply (depending on how many you take per day).

 This supplement claims to boost milk supply, improve the symptoms of postpartum stress, and provide colic and gas relief for babies.
 It’s 100% plant-based but contains none of the main herbs recommended for lactation support (though it does contain chamomile, fennel seed, motherwort, and red raspberry leaf).
 However, the company does offer a 60-day guarantee.
 Costs $23 for a 30 day supply.